stride3d/stride-docs/en/manual/get-started/install-stride.md

     Click **Install**.

 13. The Stride Launcher asks if you want to install the Visual Studio integration.
-This lets you edit shaders directly from Visual Studio and provides syntax highlighting, live code analysis with validation, error-checking, and navigation.
+This allows you to edit shaders directly from Visual Studio, providing syntax highlighting, live code analysis with validation, error-checking, and navigation.
 Installing the integration isn't mandatory, but we recommend it.

     ![Install Visual Studio integration](media/install-VS-plug-in-prompt.webp)

+    Click **Yes** to install the integration, or **No** to skip.

 14. Stride is now installed and ready to use.

     ![Stride ready to use](media/stride-launcher-ready.webp)

->[!Note]
+> [!Note]
 > If you don't install the prerequisites, Stride won't run.
 In this case, you can download and install the prerequisites separately.
 For instructions, see [Troubleshooting — Stride doesn't run](../troubleshooting/stride-doesnt-run.md).
 >
 > Alternatively, uninstall Stride, restart the Stride installer, and install the prerequisites when prompted.